ngshiheng/cafireshistorydb/README.md

-# ca-fires-history-db
+# California Fires History

-Tracking fire data from www.fire.ca.gov/incidents
+Tracking fire data from www.fire.ca.gov/incidents.

 This project is inspired by and adapts the work from [simonw/ca-fires-history](https://github.com/simonw/ca-fires-history).
 Instead of using [Git scraping](https://simonwillison.net/2020/Oct/9/git-scraping/), this project stores the data in a SQLite database and uses GitHub artifacts for storage.